seeu-inspace/easyg/README.md

 ### <ins>Unsigned binaries</ins>

-If an application executable, and/or the imported DLLs, have not been digitally signed, it's possible replace it/them with a tampered version without the user noticing.
+If an application executable, and/or the imported DLLs, has not been digitally signed, it's possible replace it with a tampered version without the user noticing.

 **Resource**
 - [Sigcheck](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck) check the signature of an executable